rgvlee/EntityFrameworkCore.Testing/README.md

 ## Creating a mocked DbContext

-If your context has constructor with a single `DbContextOptions` or `DbContextOptions<TDbContext>` parameter, creating a mocked context is as easy as:
+If your db context has constructor with a single `DbContextOptions` or `DbContextOptions<TDbContext>` parameter, creating a mocked db context is as easy as:

 ```c#
 var mockedDbContext = Create.MockedDbContextFor<TestDbContext>();